6exagon/manybusesaway/README.md

 In October 2024, the git and GitHub repository for this project was created (after updates to get the compiler working with the updated transit websites), in order to track changes for a major update to include Everett Transit, Community Transit, Pierce Transit, Intercity Transit, Kitsap Transit, and Skagit Transit.
 Such is the reason behind code-related commits in this repository.
 The old HTML compiler from before September 2024 is not preserved in any form.

-In summary, all King County Metro Transit and Sound Transit buses before September 2024 are included in this project, and all agencies' buses from after this point are also included.
+In summary, all King County Metro Transit and Sound Transit buses immediately before September 2024 are included in this project, and all agencies' buses from after this point are also included.
 Agencies appear by default in roughly the order in which they were collected.
 In addition, some included edge cases (see below) were formerly not included; though many of these were completed long before this revision of the project (for example, the Link 2 Line at its opening), they have been revisited since December 2024 to obtain satisfactory photographs.
+Photographs must show the vehicle during operation and demonstrate which route it is on (though for some exceptional routes, this may not be obvious except to riders).

 Because git doesn't save file creation dates, it can overwrite them when checking out branches.
 This happened to the image files at one point.
 Luckily, the original "content created" file property was not touched, and it matched the creation dates perfectly, so they could be recovered.